cdiggins/heron-language/notes.md

 * How did I write it?
 * Expose some functionality?
 Be able to control different functions?
 * Parameter descriptions (JSON)

+//==

+The big problem is function overloading, or more specifically specialization.
+Some functions have a general form, and a more specific form.

+When a specific form can be chosen, it should be, when it can't what do we do?

+BUT: here is the thing, I don't want it to go to the general form.
+I can't actually compile generics.

+So let's leave it as an open-form, and force the compiler to make choices.

+This should be possible, right?
+We start with the most generic choice, but then we specialize at the end?
+Or is there another option?

+The best choice is determined by the second best choice.